A Beginner's Guide to Eating Well (and Sticking to it)

 • Cutting vegetables;

-Navigating the Internet can be an overwhelming place to explore…What to cook, and where to start?
-My simple rule of thumb: choose recipes using what you want to eat or that you may already have in your fridge/pantry.
+Navigating the Internet can be an overwhelming place to explore…what to cook, and where to start?
+My simple rule of thumb: start by creating healthier renditions of meals you already eat.
+For many of us, it can often look like just adding more fruits or vegetables to your plate.

 For budget-friendly recipes: